2devs-team/reactter/README.md

 ### Control re-render with `ReactterScope`

-[`ReactterScope`](https://pub.dev/documentation/flutter_reactter/latest/flutter_reactter/ReactterScope-class.html) is a wrapeer `StatelessWidget` that helps to control re-rendered of widget tree.
+[`ReactterScope`](https://pub.dev/documentation/flutter_reactter/latest/flutter_reactter/ReactterScope-class.html) is a wrapeer `StatelessWidget` that  to to control re-rendered of widget tree.

 ```dart
 ReactterScope<AppContext>(